arbor-sim/arbor/doc/gs_single_cell.rst

 Results
 ----------------------------------------------------

-Our cell and network are defined; we have run the simulation.
-However, we have not looked at any results!
-We had added a spike_detector and a voltage probe to our model.
-Let's see what they have produced!
+Our cell and model have been defined and we have run our simulation.
+However, we have not seen any results!
+Let's take a look at what the spike detector and a voltage probes from our model have produced.

 .. code-block:: python